Skip to main content

 18 mentions Positive Neutral Negative

-The music in the game has received widespread acclaim, with many reviewers praising its energetic and high-octane quality that complements the bullet hell gameplay.
-The inclusion of the soundtrack with the game is seen as a generous bonus, and while some prefer the original tracks over the arranged versions, both are noted for their ability to enhance the overall atmosphere.
+The music in the game has received widespread acclaim, with many reviewers praising its energetic and high-octane quality that enhances the gameplay experience.
+The inclusion of the soundtrack with the game is seen as a generous bonus, and while some prefer the original tracks over the arranged versions, both are noted for their ability to elevate the game's atmosphere.
 Overall, the soundtrack is considered one of the standout features, contributing significantly to the game's appeal.

 • “The music is genuinely great and you can see that Hitogata Happa is a game with a lot of potential.”